openstack/heat/doc/source/scale_deployment.rst

 At this moment, everything is running in a single devstack server.
 The next subsections show how to deploy a scaling out heat architecture by:

-    1. Running one ReST and one CFN API on the machines B and C;
+    1. Running one REST and one CFN API on the machines B and C;
     2. Setting up the HAProxy server on the machine A.

 Running the API and Engine Services